 In about six months of your application for a secured credit card and early repayment of your debt, your credit card providers should have been convinced that you can manage your finances properly and you can be trusted so, go unsecured.

-You risk late repayment
+You risk late payments.

-There is a high probability that when your credit expectations are so high, you will go for multiple accounts.
-This is because you want to satisfy your urge for high credit limit.
-Keep in mind that this is a bad idea and you may hurt your credit status while at its toddler stage.
+There is a high probability that you will go for multiple accounts when your credit expectations are high.
+This is because you want to satisfy your urge for a high credit limit.
+Keep in mind that this is a bad idea, and you may hurt your credit status while at its toddler stage.

-You risk dumping one of your accounts
+You risk dumping one of your accounts.